Ziad-Belal/AI-project/README.md

 ├── README.md
 └── requirements.txt

-🚀 How to Run the Project
+How to Run

-Install required libraries:
+Install the required packages:

 pip install pandas numpy matplotlib scikit-learn pyinstaller

-Run the main application:
+Run the application:

 python main.py

-To generate an EXE:
+To create an executable:

 pyinstaller --onefile main.py

-🎯 Project Goal

-The goal of this project is to simulate how machine learning learns, in a way that is simple, fun, and visually impressive—making it perfect for presentations, competitions, and graduation projects.
+Purpose of the Project

+The project demonstrates how machine learning models can analyze real-world football data, while also focusing on making the learning process visible and easy to understand.
+It is designed to be both practical and educational.

-📌 Future Improvements
+Possible Future Additions

-Add player comparison tool

-Add prediction models (e.g., expected rating)

-Add team builder based on cluster similarity
+Player comparison mode

-Add advanced visualizations and dashboards
+More advanced analysis and metrics

+Improved animations

+Additional model types